h-oikawa-jp/enavi-autoattendance/README.md

 1. Access to 'e-navi' login page.
 1. Login as staff using properties in `config/*.EXT`.
 (Supported file types depend on '[node-config](https://github.com/lorenwest/node-config)')
 1. Execute the tasks(#1) given to the commandline arguments sequentially.
-1. Get time of "出勤" & "退勤" fields.

 ### Selectable Tasks (#1)